Working as a Counsellor

-If you are considering a career in counselling, please bear in mind that Kat is available for online, telephone consultations, advice and mentoring – just email her [email protected] more information.So, briefly, what is your job?
+If you are considering a career in counselling, please bear in mind that Kat is available for online, telephone consultations, advice and mentoring – just email her on email@example.com for more information.So, briefly, what is your job?

 “I am a counsellor, trained in various modalities and working with a large client base.
 I offer one to one counselling sessions where people of all ages and genders can come and hopefully work out what is bothering them.

 I often compare it to holding up a mirror.
 You, the client, comes to me with an issue.
 I, the counsellor, am there to offer space to work through this difficulty – someone who is not directly involved offering an alternative view.”

 “I studied psychology and sociology at college level.
 Whilst I enjoyed it I felt ‘something’ was missing although I could not figure out what it was.
 I left those studies and ended up working on a switchboard in a hospital.
 Whilst there I got talking to the bereavement team and I was offered a couple of days shadowing with them which I thoroughly enjoyed.
 I asked the team leader how working in this environment had come about for her and she pointed me in the direction of counselling.
 I interviewed and was accepted onto a level 3 counselling skills course where something clicked…I realised this was the something that had been missing.

 After this I progressed to the Foundation Degree, I qualified in October after a lot of hard work, expense and demands on my time.
 I was fully qualified at this point however decided to carry on to get the BA hons qualification which finishes in May 2014.”

 Describe a typical day.